10 Common Causes of Female Infertility You Should Know

 • Stress-related hormonal changes

-Managing hormonal imbalances can restore regular cycles and improve fertility through medication or lifestyle modifications, which can be discussed with an experienced IVF specialist in Kampala.
+Managing hormonal imbalances can restore regular cycles and improve fertility through medication or lifestyle modifications, which are important components of female infertility treatment.

 4. Fallopian Tube Problems